Azure/aca-dotnet-workshop/docs/aca/01-deploy-api-to-aca/index.md

     dotnet new webapi -o TasksManager.Backend.Api
     ```

 - Next we need to containerize this application, so we can push it to Azure Container Registry as a docker image then deploy it to Azure Container Apps.
-Start by opening the VS Code Command Palette (<kbd>Ctrl</kbd> + <kbd>Shift</kbd> + <kbd>p</kbd>) and select `Docker: Add Docker Files to Workspace...`
+Start by opening the VS Code Command Palette (++ctrl+shift+p++) and select `Docker: Add Docker Files to Workspace...`
     * Use `.NET: ASP.NET Core` when prompted for application platform.
     * Choose `Linux` when prompted to choose the operating system.
     * You will be asked if you want to add Docker Compose files.
 Select `No`.